Want to add some whimsical holiday decor this year? See How to make Easy Rustic DIY Felt Christmas Trees. They are so cute and fun to make.

 - Gather Sticks from your yard or woods – You can use dowel rods if you prefer.

 - Wooden base.
-Can be cut some fallen trees limbs or you can purchase bases here.
+You can cut some fallen tree limbs, or you can purchase bases here.

 - Ryobi Cordless Drill